Go with Echo

 server$ vi handlers.go

-Start the file with the following imports and the Ollama base URL string:
+Start the file with the following imports:

 package main